Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 I love that the directions for this five-point dimensional star are included in this tutorial.
 Find all the information you'll need to make it at House Revivals.

-Follow the twelve steps to make this book craft.
+Follow the directions to make this book craft.
 This is really cool!

 You can make many of these candle holders in a short amount of time.
 Think about giving these away as gifts or to use as table decorations for a school function.

 Redo an old table and give it a place of distinction in your home.
 Find the directions at Craft Foxes.
 Very impressive!

 33. Halloween Pumpkins

 The kids will love helping you make these pumpkin faces.
 Find the directions at Jean’s Crafty Corner and make paperback pumpkins for a Halloween arrangement.